-Tightening the restrictions on using smartphones while driving in 2021 will not only be safer, but will also reduce the various ways phones can distract you during your journey.
+The restrictions on using smartphones while driving have been tightened as of 25 March 2022, with the goal of reducing the various ways phones can distract you during your journey.

 By making it illegal to even pick up your phone, the number of fines issued may increase initially.
-But longer term it could reduce the number of accidents associated with mobile phone use.
+However, longer term, this law change could reduce the number of motoring accidents associated with mobile phone use.

-Although the punishment will remain at six penalty points and a £200 fine, the longer-term impact on your car insurance and the risk you pose to others should be the real deterrent.
+Although the punishment for mobile phone usage while driving will remain at six penalty points and a £200 fine, the longer-term impact on your car insurance and the risk you pose to others is another powerful deterrent.